 — NASA Earth (@NASAEarth) September 6, 2022

-The escalation in climate-related natural disasters is not only “destroying homes” and “decimating livelihoods” but is also “fuelling conflict and displacement, and deepening inequality,” says Oxfam.
+The escalation in climate-related extreme weather is not only “destroying homes” and “decimating livelihoods” but is also “fuelling conflict and displacement, and deepening inequality,” says Oxfam.

 “Worsening vulnerabilities, widening inequality”